howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 <Instruction>

 To improve the project structure, move on to create two directories, both inside the `src` folder.
-The first is called `components` and will hold all our React components.
+The first is called `components` and will hold all React components.
 Call the second one `styles`, that one is for all the CSS files you'll use.

 `App.js` is a component, so move it into `components`. `App.css` and `index.css` contain styles, so move them into `styles`.
 You also need to change the references to these files in both `index.js` and `App.js` accordingly: